vahana/_prf/README.txt

 Defined actions are: index (GET), show (GET), create(POST), update(PUT/PATCH), delete(DELETE).
 If its not defined in your view, prf will return HTTPMethodNotAllowed by default.
 View can return either objects, list of objects, http exception or request object.
-Framework will convert all the returned results into Respone objects with ContentType='application/json' by default.
+Framework will convert all the returned results into Respone objects with ContentType='application/json' by default and serialize the body into json.